bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.rst

             error message.
 If we're unlucky, another kernel module was loaded into the same location, which means a jump into the middle of another function within the kernel.
-The results of this would be impossible to predict, but they can't be very positive.
+The results of this would be impossible to predict, but are unlikely to be positive.

             Normally, when you don't want to allow something, you return